Aged care to Taiwan

 Trends and opportunities

 Taiwan is currently facing challenges from its rapidly aging population.
-According to Taiwan’s Ministry of Health and Welfare (MOHW), the elderly will make up 14 per cent of the population in 2018, and 20 per cent in 2025, making Taiwan a super-aged country (Source: Long-Term Care Service Plan 2.0).
+According to Taiwan’s Ministry of Health and Welfare (MOHW), the elderly will make up 14 per cent of the population in 2018, and 20 per cent in 2025, making Taiwan a super-aged market (Source: Long-Term Care Service Plan 2.0).

 Taiwan’s current population is approximately 23.5 million (Source: Taiwan National Statistics), a similar size to Australia.
 However, Taiwan’s aged care industry is still in the early stages of development, compared with over 60 years of Australian experience in senior living and health services delivery.